arbor-sim/arbor/doc/contrib/index.rst

-The source for `the documentation <https://arbor.readthedocs.io>`__ is found in the ``/doc`` subdirectory, and you can add yours or change existing documentation in the same way you would contribute code, please see :ref:`contrib-pr`.
+The source for `the documentation <https://arbor.readthedocs.io>`__ is found in the ``/doc`` subdirectory, and you can add yours or change existing documentation in the same way you would contribute code, please see :ref:`contribpr`.
-Some more details on how to write documentation can be found in :ref:`contrib-doc`
+Some more details on how to write documentation can be found in :ref:`contribdoc`

 Please use the `Arbor Discussions <https://github.com/arbor-sim/arbor/discussions>`__ page for support questions.

+.. _contribindex-github:

 Github
 ------